kasperjo/kasperjo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I'm a Quantitative Researcher at Citadel's Global Quantitative Strategies team in New York.
-I'm a PhD student in Prof. Stephen Boyd's group at Stanford.
-My current research is on convex optimization applied to quantitative finance.
-Prior to joining Stanford I was a research fellow at Harvard, and prior to that a research intern at Caltech.
-I received a BSc in Physics and an MSc in Machine Learning, both from KTH Royal Institute of Technology in Stockholm, Sweden.
+Previously, I completed my PhD in Professor Stephen Boyd’s group at Stanford, where my research focused on convex optimization applied to quantitative finance.
+Before Stanford, I was a research fellow at Harvard and a research intern at Caltech.
+I hold a BSc in Physics and an MSc in Machine Learning, both from KTH Royal Institute of Technology in Stockholm, Sweden.